CKalitin/mcdowell-dataset-analysis/docs/mcdowell-launch-docs.md

 - Inclination: Inclination in degrees
 - OpOrbit: Orbit type (e.g. "GEO", "LEO", "HEO", "MEO", "SSO", "GTO", "TLI", "HLO", "HCO", "HPO")

+Example of why translating simplified_orbit from launch category and not satcat:
+1958 ETA is Pioneer 1 launched on a Thor Delta.
+OpOrbit from satcat is SO (suborbital) while launch category is Sat EEO E (simplified to Beyond Earth Orbit).

 # filter_by_launch_category()

 Remove all launches that are not in the given launch categories.